• Skip to primary navigation

 Pesto pasta served on a white plate with a half lemon in the background.

-Take an old favourite to a new level with this linguine pesto pasta (or Linguine Al Pesto as they say in Italy).
-With al dente linguine (or another pasta shape of your choice) tossed in super fresh and vibrantly flavourful homemade pesto, this recipe is packed with tips and tricks to ensure you achieve pesto perfection.
+Take an old favorite to a new level with this linguine pesto pasta (or Linguine Al Pesto as they say in Italy).
+With al dente pasta tossed in super fresh and vibrantly flavorful and fresh basil pesto, this recipe is packed with tips and tricks to ensure you achieve pesto perfection.

 Pesto pasta served in a white bowl.

-Ready in just 15 minutes, there is never a bad time to rustle up this superbly tasty pasta dish.
+Ready in just 15 minutes, there is never a bad time to rustle up this superbly tasty pesto pasta sauce.

 For a twist on traditional basil pesto try my Sun-dried Tomato Red Pesto Pasta, Thai Basil Pesto, or Lemon Pesto Pasta.
 Or you can use the homemade basil pesto in this Lasagne Al Pesto.